 North Korea has no demonstrated capability to mount kinetic attacks on U.S. space assets: neither a direct ascent ASAT nor a co-orbital system.
-In its official statements, North Korea has never mentioned anti-satellite operations or intent, suggesting that there is no clear doctrine in Pyongyang's thinking at this point.
+In its official statements, North Korea has never mentioned antisatellite operations or intent, suggesting that there is no clear doctrine in Pyongyang's thinking at this point.
 North Korea does not appear motivated to develop dedicated counterspace assets, though certain capabilities in their ballistic missile program might be eventually evolved for such a purpose.
-It is unlikely that North Korea would use one of its few nuclear weapons as an electromagnetic weapon.